-As the oven reaches cleaning temperatures, the LOCK indicator will appear in the display to show that an internal lock mechanism has engaged.
+As the oven reaches cleaning temperatures, an internal lock mechanism will engage.
 At this point, the oven door can not be unlocked and opened.

-To prevent damage to the door and lock lever, do not force the door open when the LOCK indicator is displayed.,
+To prevent damage to the door and lock lever, do not force the door open when the internal lock has engaged.